Knsgf/SE-diff-throttling/README.md

 ## Notes:
 * This plugin is **single-player only**,
-* Unlike in earlier source modification, gyroscopes do not really stabilise the ship.
-Instead the plugin simply compares thruster torque with gyroscopes' and reduces or discards the former accordingly,
+* On landed and docked ships, all engines and gyroscopes should be switched off.
+Failure to do so may result in sudden jolt upon lift-off or undocking,
-* Because this plugin uses thrust override, it is not recommended to enable differential throttling on the side of a ship that has hover engines, i. e. those meant to counteract gravity.
+* Because this plugin uses thrust override, it is not recommended to mix throttled and unthrotttled engines on the same side of a ship,
+* **BEWARE OF LANDING GEAR LOCK!** Thrust override on a carrier tends to bug out when smaller ship locks itself to it.
+To avoid this, always use landing gear *on the carrier* to secure smaller craft, not the other way around.

 ## Installation
 1. Download and install Visual Studio 2015,